Mikkybeardless/shortClick/README.md

 * Generate custom QRcode for generated links
 * Perform CRUD operations
 * Free plan for nonusers and access to more features for users
-* Analytics: know how your  links are doing
+* Analytics: know how your  links are doing by getting details of clicks and where they are coming from

 ## Installation